niklaushirt/cp4waiops-deployer/doc/DEPRECATED/README_FULL.md

 <div style="page-break-after: always;"></div>

-## 4.4 Enable Story creation Policy 🟢🅰️
+## 4.4 Enable Incident creation Policy 🟢🅰️

 * In the `CP4WAIOps` "Hamburger" Menu select `Operate`/`Automations`
 * Under `Policies`
 * Select `Stories` from the `Tag` dropdown menu
-* Enable `Default story creation policy for high severity alerts`
+* Enable `Default incident creation policy for high severity alerts`
-* Also enable `Default story creation policy for all alerts` if you want to get all alerts grouped into a story
+* Also enable `Default incident creation policy for all alerts` if you want to get all alerts grouped into an incident

 ![K8s CNI](./doc/pics/policies1.png)